"Before anything else, preparation is the key to success."

 Having some knowledge of biology, earth sciences, and chemistry is helpful, though, for being familiar with the terminology and having lab skills that you can apply to real data.
 Since a lot of students take biology with a lab freshman year, you'll probably be in a great position to do well on the ACT science section.

 Just like with the other sections, test prep on the ACT science can help reinforce what you're learning in class and give you a glimpse into next year.
 It will strengthen your skills in the context of the ACT and prevent you from getting rusty and then having to reference back to material that you learned years earlier.
-You might even find you're ready to take the SAT Subject Test in Biology at the end of your freshman year!

 As you can see, you're likely already in a good position to handle the SAT/ACT.
 Prepping can help you do well on the tests and in school.
 Besides mastering and getting ahead on the content, prepping early also gives you more test dates to choose from.